RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mget.md

 TS.MGET complexity is O(n).

-n = Number of time-series that match the filters
+n = Number of time series that match the filters

 #### Examples